glennhenry/cs-notes/docs/compilers-and-programming-languages/05-semantic-analysis/semantic-analysis.md

 It has the variable name, type, value (if an expression), code (if a function), and a pointer to the next declaration in the program.
 All of them holds reference to another structs.
 If specific record doesn't hold anything, it should be null.

 ![Declaration linked list](./decl-list.png)
-Source : Book 1 page 87
+Source: Book 1 page 87

 Using this, we effectively created a [linked list](/data-structures-and-algorithms/linked-list) with hierarchical and linked structure of declarations.

 ##### Statements

-Statements can be represented with :
+Statements can be represented with:

 ```c
 struct stmt {